-Several of the standard mitigation measures provided by the 24 local air districts to reduce criteria pollutant emissions would also help minimize greenhouse gas emissions.
+Several of the standard mitigation measures provided by the 24 local air districts to reduce criteria pollutant emissions would also help to minimize greenhouse gas emissions.
 Measures to reduce vehicle trips (e.g. optimizing route plans) and promote use of alternative fuels, as well as clean diesel technology and construction equipment retrofits (e.g. addition of filters), should be considered for mitigation.

-2. Mitigation Measure CC-MM-2: Apply Applicable California Attorney General Mitigation Measures to Reduce Construction and Operational Greenhouse Gas Emissions from the California Attorney General's Office report.
+2. Mitigation Measure CC-MM-2: Apply Applicable California Attorney General Mitigation Measures to Reduce Construction and Operational Greenhouse Gas Emissions

+A 2008 report by the California Attorney General's office entitled The California Environmental Quality Act: Addressing Global Warming at the Local Agency Level identifies various example measures to reduce greenhouse gas emissions at the project level (California Department of Justice 2008).
+The following mitigation measures and project design features were compiled from the California Attorney General's Office report.
 They are not meant to be exhaustive but to provide a sample list of measures that should be incorporated into future project design.
 Only those measures applicable to the Order are included.

-A 2008 report by the California Attorney General's office entitled The California Environmental Quality Act: Addressing Global Warming at the Local Agency Level identifies various example measures to reduce greenhouse gas emissions at the project level (California Department of Justice 2008).
-The following mitigation measures and project design features were compiled